 This simple video does a great job of illustrating complex principles in a simple way:

-If you come up against a particularly hard question, move on and come back to it later if possible.
+If the question is hard, you can skip it and just come back to it later.
 Don’t dwell.
 You could correctly answer 3-4 questions in the time you would spend agonizing over a difficult one.

-The number 1 way to improve your mechanical comprehension test performance is to practice.
+The best way to improve your mechanical comprehension test performance is to practice.
 These practice tests are the ones we recommended as they include explanations – this means you can pinpoint where you are weak and improve in those areas.
 (Gold dust.)